handley-lab/fgivenx/paper/paper.md

 as inputs to such programs are typically created by a Markov-Chain-Monte-Carlo analysis.

-As well as uncertain parameters, scientists can also be concerned with uncertain functional relationships.
+As well as uncertain parameters, scientists may also be interested in quantifying uncertainty in functional relationships.
 Take as a universally relatable case the equation of a straight line ``y = m*x + c``.
-If one measured the gradient ``m`` and intercept ``c`` with some uncertainty, then our ability to predict ``y`` from ``x`` using the straight line relationship would also be uncertain, and plotted like:
+If one measured the gradient ``m`` and intercept ``c`` with some uncertainty, then our ability to predict ``y`` from ``x`` using the straight line relationship would also be uncertain, and plotted thus:

 ![An example of plots fgivenx is capable of producing](figure.png)